pipa/hapi-madero/README.md

 ## Plugin Options

 #### `path` - String
 Madero needs to know where to save the files, this will tell madero where the log files will be saved.
 I.E.: `./logs` will create a directory in the project root called 'logs'.
-Defaults to `./logs`
+Defaults to `path.resolve(path.dirname(require.main.filename), './logs')` (which will create the directory where the main file is run)

 #### `stopTimeoutMsec` - Number
 Overrides the timeout in millisecond before forcefully terminating a connection.
 Defaults to `15000` (15 seconds)